enettolima/ceva-finance/readme.md

 Develop fast, develop Naturally !

 ## Requirements
+* PHP 5+
+* MYSQL 5+
 * [PHP Composer] (https://getcomposer.org/)
 * Apache mod_rewrite enabled (Restler APIs and Docs)
+* Apache must be able to write to the API cache folder under YOUR_PROJECT/api
+* Apache must be able to write to the API docs folder under YOUR_PROJECT/api/docs

 ## Enabling Mod Rewrite